Overview

 Claimer

-The party that initiates the dispute.
+The claimer is the party that initiates the dispute.
 The claimer is responsible for:- opening the dispute,

 Defender